 - The NPG discusses specific policy issues associated with nuclear forces and wider issues such as nuclear arms control and nuclear proliferation.

-- The NPG was founded in December 1966 to provide a consultative process on nuclear doctrine within NATO.
-It was initially called the Nuclear Defence Affairs Committee.
+- This body was founded in December 1966 to provide a consultative process on nuclear doctrine within NATO.

 The role of the NPG is to review the Alliance's nuclear policy in light of the ever-changing security challenges of the international environment and to adapt it if necessary.
 The NPG also adjusts planning and consultation procedures accordingly.

 It provides a forum in which NATO member countries can participate in the development of the Alliance's nuclear policy and in decisions on NATO's nuclear posture, irrespective of whether or not they themselves maintain nuclear weapons.
 The policies that are agreed upon therefore represent the common position of all the participating countries.
-Decisions are taken by consensus within the NPG, as is the case for all NATO committees.
+Decisions within the NPG are taken by consensus, as is the case for all NATO committees.

-All member countries, with the exception of France, which has decided not to participate, are part of the NPG.
+All member countries are part of the consultative process in the NPG with the exception of France, which has decided not to participate.

-The work of the NPG is prepared by an NPG Staff Group.
+The work of the NPG is prepared by the NPG Staff Group.
 This group is composed of members of the national delegations of all participating member countries.
-The Staff Group prepares meetings of the NPG Permanent Representatives and carries out detailed work on their behalf.
-It generally meets once a week and at other times, as necessary.
+The Staff Group carries out detailed work on behalf of NPG Permanent Representatives (or Ambassadors) at the head of national delegations.

 The senior advisory body to the NPG on nuclear policy and planning issues is the NPG High Level Group (HLG).
-In 1998-1999, the HLG also took over the functions and responsibilities of the former Senior Level Weapons Protection Group (SLWPG) which was charged with overseeing nuclear weapons safety, security and survivability matters.
+In 1998-1999, the HLG also took over the functions and responsibilities of the former Senior Level Weapons Protection Group (SLWPG), which was charged with overseeing nuclear weapons safety, security and survivability matters.
 The HLG is chaired by the United States and is composed of national policy makers (at policy director level) and experts from Allied capitals.
-It meets several times a year to discuss aspects of NATO's nuclear policy, planning and force posture, and matters concerning the safety, security and survivability of nuclear weapons.
+Together they discuss aspects of NATO's nuclear policy, planning and force posture, and matters concerning the safety, security and effectiveness of NATO’s nuclear deterrent.

-Ministers implemented these recommendations by creating the Nuclear Defence Affairs Committee (NDAC), which included all NATO members, and the NPG, which was restricted to nations participating in NATO’s integrated military structure, and was mandated to carry out detailed work on nuclear issues.
+Ministers implemented the recommendation by creating two ministerial bodies: the Nuclear Defence Affairs Committee (NDAC), which was open to all NATO members; and the NPG, which was restricted to nations participating in NATO’s integrated military structure and was mandated to carry out detailed work on nuclear issues.

-In order to facilitate the NPG’s work, only seven nations sat on the Group at any one time.
-The United States, United Kingdom, Italy and West Germany were permanent members, while appointments to the other three NPG seats lasted for one year, and rotated amongst the eligible nations.
-The NDAC met once per year at ministerial level, meeting for the last time in 1973.
-The Portuguese Cárnation Revolution in 1974, raised some security concerns, which led to the cancellation of the planned NDAC.
-Thereafter no meeting of the NDAC has convened.
+Initially, in order to facilitate the NPG’s work, only seven nations sat on the Group at any one time.
+The United States, United Kingdom, Italy and West Germany were permanent members, while appointments to the other three NPG seats lasted for one year, and rotated among the eligible nations.
+Until 1973, the NDAC met once per year at ministerial level to review and provide formal approval for the proposals of the NPG.